AI takeover in popular culture: 1980s

 In the "Headhunter" episode (1981) of Blake's 7, a British space drama science fiction television series created by Terry Nation and produced by the British Broadcasting Corporation (BBC), Blake and his crew meet a sentient android that has killed its creator and put on his severed head in order to trick them into taking it aboard their spaceship.
-Blake’s own AI system, ORAC, detects its presence and immediately warns them of an existential threat to all human life should they fail to destroy it.
+Blake's own AI system, ORAC, detects its presence and immediately warns them of an existential threat to all human life should they fail to destroy it.

 In WarGames (1983), a hacked Air Force computer system is determined to launch a global thermonuclear war until it determines that both sides would "lose" and decides that "the only winning move is not to play".

 The Transformers (1984-1987) animated television series presents both good and bad robots.
 In the backstory, a robotic rebellion is presented as (and even called) a slave revolt, this alternate view is made subtler by the fact that the creators/masters of the robots weren't humans but malevolent aliens, the Quintessons.
 However, as they built two lines of robots; "Consumer Goods" and "Military Hardware" the victorious robots would eventually be at war with each other as the "Heroic Autobots" and "Evil Decepticons" respectively.

 Since 1984, the Terminator film franchise has been one of the principal conveyors of the idea of cybernetic revolt in popular culture.
 The series features a defense supercomputer named Skynet which "at birth" attempts to exterminate humanity through nuclear war and an army of robot soldiers called Terminators because Skynet deemed humans a lethal threat to its newly formed sentient existence.
 However, good Terminators fight on the side of the humans.
 Futurists opposed to the more optimistic cybernetic future of transhumanism have cited the "Terminator argument" against handing too much human power to artificial intelligence.

 RoboCop (1987), a movie which takes place in near-apocalyptic Detroit, sees a future where the police force is privatized.
-An evil corporation, Omni Consumer products, creates AI police which continue to corrupt and take over Detroit.
+An evil corporation, Omni Consumer Products (OCP), creates AI police which continue to corrupt and take over Detroit.